MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-password-monitor.md

   :::image type="content" source="media/microsoft-edge-security-password-monitor/monitor-enabled-notice.png" alt-text="Password Monitor enabled notice":::

 -  Getting explicit consent.
-Users that don't have Password Sync turned on will be asked for permission to turn on Password Monitor.
-They will be prompted when the following actions happen:
+Users that don't have Password Sync turned on are asked for permission to turn on Password Monitor.
+They are prompted when the following actions happen:
    - When a user is saving a new password.

      :::image type="content" source="media/microsoft-edge-security-password-monitor/monitor-save-pw-prompt.png" alt-text="Prompt to save password":::